Nirvikalpa108/rubyfx/README.md

 ## Design Decisions

-We've used [**Keyword arguments**](https://thoughtbot.com/blog/ruby-2-keyword-arguments) to make it easier for users to enter their own method arguments as well as read method calls.
-This seems particularly pertinent given we use two currency rates and the position of them in a **Positional Argument** structure could easily be confusing.

 We have implemented two exception cases that currently have tests checking the generated error messages if a currency or date requested is not found in the given file.

 ## Progressive Enhancements

 We are working on a feature which will make it easy for users to amend the **File type**.
 Currently this script uses a JSON file, but we would like to accept CSV and raise an error if a non-JSON or CSV file is used.

-This script requires a File containing FX rates and dates.
-We have made this File a [**constant**](https://www.rubyguides.com/2017/07/ruby-constants/) in our script, but we intend that this can easily be changed by the user in the future.